Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

+For the convenience of the reader, we collect some basic background terminology and notation.
+For later use, and to remain specific, we also introduce and discuss projective variables in $\CP^2$.
+Projective compactification of $\C^2\subset\CP^2$ will be prerequisite for the formulation of our main results on blow-up loops $\gamma^t\subset\C\setminus\{T\}$, in complex time, around blow-up time $T$.
+See section \ref{LoopStar} and definition \ref{defloop}.

+Let us start from ODE \eqref{ODEFt}, \eqref{ODEF} for some given locally analytic vector field $\mathbf{F}(\mathbf{x})$ in an open complex domain $\mathbf{x}\in\cD\subseteq \mathbf{X}:=\C^N$.
 Here and below, the terms \emph{``analytic''} and \emph{``analyticity''} refer to local expansions by convergent power series. \emph{``Holomorphy''} refers to complex differentiability and, therefore, Cauchy-Riemann equations.
 For real differentiable functions the two notions coincide, by the Cauchy-Goursat theorem. \emph{``Entire''} functions are globally analytic, e.g. for all complex time arguments $t\in\mathbb{C}$.
 For general background on complex analysis, continuation of analytic functions, and Riemann surfaces, we refer to the textbooks \cite{Forster, Jost, Lamotke} and the standard references there.
-More specifically, see \cite{Ilya} for details involving ODE solutions and flows.
+More specifically, see \cite{Ilya} for details involving ODE solutions and flows in complex time.

 For given initial condition $\mathbf{x}(0)=\mathbf{x}_0$ with local ODE solution $\mathbf{x}(t)$, let $\Phi^t(\mathbf{x}_0):=\mathbf{x}(t)$ define the local solution flow of the ODE.
 Then the flow property